wpeventmanager/wp-event-manager/readme.txt

 Fix- Issue related to the mobile responsiveness of the event date range.
 Fix - Issue related to the display of paid and free events.
 Fix - Issue related to the event shortcode pagination.
-Fix - issue related to searching events by date range in calendar.
+Fix - Issue related to searching events by date range in events calendar.
 Fix - Issue related to multisite event date format.
 Fix - Issue related to the select date range functionality in the new event listing theme.
 Fix - Issue related to SEO and CSS on the event listing page.